rebelsky/csc207c/_eboards/eboard33.md

 ### Other good things to do (no tokens)

 * Consider voting for your classmates for SEPC.
+Or at least for one of them.
 * Saturday, 2024-04-20, 1:00--3:00pm, .
   _Softball vs. Ripon._
 * Saturday, 2024-04-20, 3:00--5:00pm, .